 Awards will be judged according to their likelihood of leading to external (e.g. NIH) funding.
 Priority will be given to projects proposed by junior investigators.

-TYPES OF PROJECTS: Applications in all areas will be accepted, but investigators must indicate the project’s relationship to the SPH’s strategic initiatives.
+Applications in all areas will be accepted, but investigators must explain how the proposed research will facilitate future extramural funding.
 Resubmission applications will be accepted.

-AVAILABLE FUNDING: We anticipate a total of $60,000 in available funds.
-There is no maximum allowable per application, but investigators are encouraged to consider the program’s goal to award as many applications as possible.
+We anticipate a total of $40,000 in available funds.
+There is no maximum allowable per application, but investigators are encouraged to consider the program’s goal to fund as many applications as possible.
 Matching funds or tangible support from relevant Division(s) is strongly encouraged.
-Budget requests may include any items necessary to strengthen an important area for the research enterprise, including salary support for investigators.
+Budget requests may include items necessary to strengthen an important area for the research enterprise, including salary support for investigators.
 No indirect costs are allowed.

-REVIEW AND AWARD TIMELINE: Application reviews are expected to occur in June 2017.
 Each application will be reviewed by two individuals, with at least one from the SPH Committee on Research.
-Summary statements will be issued after peer review.
-Following a notice of award, funds will be disbursed once proper IRB approvals are obtained to begin project activities in July 15, 2017.
+Summary statements will be issued after peer review (February 2018).
+Following a notice of award, funds will be disbursed once proper IRB approvals are obtained to begin project activities (March 2018).